MLDS-NUS/onsagernet-jax/README.md

 If you want to run the examples in this repository, first clone the repository and then proceed as follows.

-1. Install Poetry by following the instructions on this [link](https://python-poetry.org/docs/#installation)
+1. Install Poetry by following the instructions on this [link](https://python-poetry.org/docs/#installation).
+Note: The following installation steps are compatible with Poetry version<2.0.
+If you are using Poetry version>=2.0, refer to the Poetry documentation for updated commands.
 2. Set up env and install dependencies + package
 ```shell
 cd <your_cloned_repository_directory>